nicoyuste/dotFiles-Plugins/README.md

 ================

 All the xCode Plugins are added the project (from other git repositories) as submodules of this one so they get updated with just making pulls of that repositories.
 For installing all the plugins just:
-  1 - Close xCode.
+*  1.Close xCode.
-  2 - Run pluginsInstall.sh from your terminal.
+*  2.Run `pluginsInstall.sh` from your terminal.
-  3 - Open xCode and start enjoying them.
+*  3.Open xCode and start enjoying them.

 Added plugins:
 --------------